moosetechnology/ClassNameAnalyser/README.md

 ## Installation

-In order to install this project, execute (Do-it, Ctrl+D) the following script in the Playground of your Pharo image:
+In order to install this project, execute (Do-it, Ctrl+D) the following script in the Playground of your Pharo 7 image

 ```Smalltalk
 Metacello new